neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

   This adds a new ContentCollection called someChild to the default page.
   It will be positioned before the main ContentCollection that the default page has.
-  The position setting follows the same sorting logic used in TypoScript (see the :ref:`neos-typoscript-reference`).
+  The position setting follows the same sorting logic used in Fusion (see the :ref:`neos-fusion-reference`).

 ``label``
   When displaying a node inside the Neos UI (e.g. tree view, link editor, workspace module) the ``label`` option will